Ibuome/Sales-Data-Analytics/README.md

 # Sales-Data-Analytics
-In this project, I analyzed 3 years worth of sales data on office appliances to answer the following questions:
+In this project, I analyzed 3 years worth of sales data on office appliances to answer some specific questions: